DD-PDX/SimpleMDM_Attribute_Displayer/readme.md

 ## Recommended Instructions

-1. Create new Web Clip profile(s) in Simple MDM with the appropriate URL(s).
+1. Create new Web Clip profile(s) in SimpleMDM with the appropriate URL(s).
 2. Assign the profile(s) to devices.

 ### URLs